 I followed my father everywhere.
 He left us and moved in with another woman in the same apartment building.
 There are stories about me seeing him and crying for him.
 I think between that and my sister, I took on a painful pattern of intense insecurity around "OTHER WOMEN".

 Mom and my sister were two peas in a pod.
 Me, the odd one out (and kinda hateful about it!)

 My Perfect Sister

 Gosh I was jealous of my sister.
 She was everything I was not, from a happy quiet baby to award winning musician, artist, jewelry maker and MBA.
-My heart breaks for all of us, I wish I could have been a more loving big sister.

 I was the thorn in everyone's side, always feeling unjustly treated.
 Our family moved from Wisconsin to Tennessee the summer before my senior year.
 It was a small event that finally inspired them to invite me to leave.
 I think they wanted to teach me a lesson about who's boss!
 Being the rebellious, hyper-independent know-it-all, I did leave.
 I moved back to Wisconsin and was homeless for a few months before a young couple took me in.
 Needless to say, family ties were broken.

 It was all a pretty traumatic load of relationship and survival stress.

 I lived with the couple and graduated high school.
 Now what?
 There was a little money in a trust fund because my father died when I was 12.